Signs You Have a Bad Realtor

 Once again, during the “staging” process, it took you three weeks to do this process and you were a few hours late each time.
 All of our appointments you were always late.
 My time is valuable so I email you to please be on time when taking the final photos for MLS because the sunlight does not last much after the scheduled appointment time.
 You reply okay no problem.

 So you show up and immediately received a phone call on your iPhone.
 Once that conversation was done you hang up and then proceed to have a meltdown in my dining room about how it is impossible for anyone to be on time in this real estate business.
 Your clients are the most important thing to you and it’s just not possible for anyone to be on time in this business.
-Gosh, your clients are so important to you and you say it with such an attitude problem.
-If your clients are so important to you, you should be apologizing to me for being late and not having a meltdown.
+Really?
+If your clients are so important to you, you should be apologizing to me for always being late and should not be having a meltdown.
 I just don’t buy it.
 I think you are a flake and unorganized and darn it all just before the MLS photos are being taken you have to act like this.
 Why didn’t you act like this at the first meeting before I spent too much of my time?
 See Termination Drama about her excuse for being late.
 (Refer to 2nd paragraph under Termination Drama).

 I would like to mention at this point that after I fired this Realtor and hired the next one, the new Realtor and myself had a total of 4 appointments regarding this property and each and every time he was on time, not late, and made no excuses.